• Skip to primary navigation

 A still reflection on Lake Louise, Alberta

-After Lake Louise, you might want to stop at Bow Glacier Falls/ Num-Ti-Jah Lodge to admire this special spot.
-This picturesque lodge (it will reopen May 2022) on the shores of Bow Lake is a center for storytelling in the Rockies.
+After Lake Louise, you might want to stop at Bow Glacier Falls/ The Lodge at Bow Lake to admire this special spot.
+This picturesque lodge on the shores of Bow Lake is a center for storytelling in the Rockies.
 It is a hub for hiking and sightseeing with Bow Lake, Bow Glacier Falls, and Peyto Lake nearby.

 Peyto Lake

 Almost a third of the way between Banff and Jasper is the Bow Summit/Peyto Lake.
-(Note that the Peyto Lake parking area is closed for maintenance until August 2021).
 This is a perfect day hike to take while touring the Icefields Parkway!
 The return time on the Summit Lookout is only 2.5 hours, so it will also extend by a lot of your driving time, so account for that on your plans.
-This easy hike is 40 kms north of Lake Louise and offers a gorgeous view of Peyto Lake.
+This easy hike is 40 km north of Lake Louise and offers a gorgeous view of Peyto Lake.

 Mistaya Canyon

-A must stop is at Mistaya Canyon.
-This deep canyon has been formed by the Mistaya river and there is a 1.8km easy loop trail that will lead you to waterfalls and witnessing the rushing water as it curves through the cliffs.
+A must-stop is Mistaya Canyon.
+This deep canyon has been formed by the Mistaya River and there is a 1.8km easy loop trail that will lead you to waterfalls and witness the rushing water as it curves through the cliffs.

 Mistaya Canyon Banff National Park